vpreseault/credit-card-validator/README.md

 ## Learning Objectives

+- Start an finish a project using Go
 - Learn and use HTMX in a project
-- Start an finish a project using Go
 - Create both a CLI and Web server sharing the same internal logic without duplication
 - Deploy a web server using a cloud platform (Railway in this case)

 ## Motivation

 In all of my projects, I try to get out of my comfort zone and try things that I have little to no experience with.
-I've been messing around with Go for a while now but never really found anything to build that was interesting but also reasonable for my skillset.
-Then one day, I stumbled upon the Luhn algorithmn and decided to take a crack at implementing it in Go.
-Everything just kept on going after that until I landed on the final product.
+I've been messing around with Go for a while now but never really found anything to build that was interesting while still being reasonable for my skillset.
+After stumbling upon the Luhn algorithmn, I decided to take a crack at implementing it in Go.

 I decided to add HTMX into the mix when I started building the web server portion after finishing the CLI.
 I kept finding new features to add and though the project strayed a little from its origins, I think the CLI and Web wrapper around the Luhn algorithmn was a cool evolution to the project.

 ## Usage